How to streamline restaurant operations using a remote temperature monitor

 When Skyline Chili bought Therma°, they immediately saw value.
 After implementing Therma’s remote temperature monitor in six locations, they received alerts regarding elevated temperatures, encouraging them to call an equipment maintenance team.
 Skyline Chili’s coolers had compressor issues, but the quick response time saved Skyline Chili’s inventory before spoiling.
 In total, Skyline Chili saved $18,000, a 15x ROI, and subsequently expanded Therma° into their 33 corporate locations.

-To experience for yourself how Therma° can help your business run smoother, visit our website to buy direct.
+To experience for yourself how Therma° can help your business run smoother, click below to buy direct.